PranavBawgikar/recursive-filetree/README.md

-# Recursive Filetree
+# recursive filetree
-An example of how to use a recursive React component to render a treenode data structure of arbitrary depth.
+an example of how to use a recursive react component to render a treenode data structure of arbitrary depth.

+recursion works great for any sort of tree-like data structure something like file system with directories and files. even the react tree follows this pattern. recursion is a pretty cool because it works with lower function calls.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+this is a [next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## getting Started

 First, run the development server: